adaptive-democracy/hopeful-path/book/effective-altruism-and-adaptive-democracy.md

 ---

-## persistent democracy as a force multiplier
+## adaptive democracy as a force multiplier

 - comparable to other "meta" efforts in terms of expected impact
 - better coordination systems help solve every other problem